innovator-creator-maker/Agri_Project/README.md

 the dataset is downloaded form kaggle.com source : https://www.kaggle.com/samextensibleenergy/agricultural-commodity-dataset

+I have used Ahmednagar data only for the solution and made the solution only of the first city.

 My name is Samarth Pandey and i have written it for event hosted by AI Student Community

 Libraries used are pandas and matplotlib